Day-to-day log of the 2009 search season: 9-16-08 to 10-10-08, 11-6-08 to 11-15-08, 1-26-09 to 4-1-09

 2-16-09.
 I had sightings on this date in 2006 and 2008 but didn't have any luck this morning.
 I did another stakeout and got an idea while listening to a woodpecker foraging.
 It has always seemed puzzling that I have rarely heard loud blows that could be attributable to an ivorybill.
 One might expect it to be easy to track down these birds by listening for loud foraging, but it could be that the foraging style of the ivorybill isn't very loud.
 It is believed that ivorybill foraging mostly consists of bark scaling with glancing blows and prying.
 The fact that bark is much softer than the solid wood in the interior of a tree suggests that ivorybills make less noise than pileateds when foraging.

 2-18-09.
 Gretchen and David joined me for some off-trail hiking, which I had been avoiding due to the knee injury.
 After visiting Tree 8, we bushwhacked our way to Tree 6 and did a stakeout.
-It's gotten a bit warm and leaves are starting to come out on the lower vegetation.
-Low water has once again exposed the dark mud near Tree 6, and this got me to thinking about
+It’s gotten a bit warm and leaves are starting to come out on the lower vegetation.

 2-19-09.
 I did another stakeout at the three-way junction and saw my first otter of the season.
-It can be boring doing stakeouts, but the area is favorable for various reasons, and it's encouraging that there's a lot of day-to-day variability in the critters that show up.

 2-21-09.
 Gretchen and David joined me for a visit to Tree 3, which provides